matthijscox/Blog/pages/2022-06-21-catharsis.md

 ## Meditation journey

+I believe my meditative practices have helped me a lot, so let's summarize this journey for future reference.

 What steps did I take so far?
 * Decided I needed to be more mentally present at home with the family.
 * Started mindfulness via a mobile app.
 Slowly went from 5 minutes (of pure agony sometimes) to relatively easy 15 minute practice.
 Took a year or so.